ngchain/ngcore/docs/contract.md

   `TxMaxExtraSize` against zip bombs.

 Tooling: the `genContractUpdate` RPC (and the
-`ngcore cli contract-update --num N --file new.wat` subcommand) diffs the on-chain text against the new text server-side (line LCS + byte shrinking) and returns the unsigned minimal-patch EditTx; `genEdit` accepts explicit hunks; `getContract` reads the current text.
+`ngcore cli contract-update --file new.wat` subcommand) diffs the on-chain text against the new text server-side (line LCS + byte shrinking) and returns the unsigned minimal-patch EditTx; `genEdit` accepts explicit hunks; `getContract` reads the current text.
 Sign and